enthought/envisage/docs/source/tasks_user_manual/extensibility.rst

                     path = 'MenuBar/File')

 the created group would be inserted before the save group.
-If both ``before`` and ``after`` are set, Tasks will attempt to honor them [3]_.
-In the event that Tasks cannot, the menu order is undefined (although the insertions are guaranteed to made somewhere) and an error is logged.
+If both ``before`` and ``after`` are set, Tasks will attempt to honor both of them [3]_.
+In the event that Tasks cannot, the menu order is undefined (although the insertions are guaranteed to made) and an error is logged.

 .. _global-task-extensions: